 In the year of 1972, a small village in the state of Maharashtra faced a severe drought.
 While the entire village was in shambles, a majority population was fleeing to nearby villages for petty jobs.
 Those who stayed were seeking solace in alcohol and tobacco.
 The situation was desperate and something had to be done soon.
 Something big enough to alter the very grassroots and lift the village out of its misery.
 Such a change that alters the very essence of the place it affects is called a culture change.
-Culture change, being the new “in” thing, has a very muddled definition in the corporate context.
+Changing culture, being the new “in” thing, has a very muddled definition in the corporate context.
 At its very core, organizational culture change is change at the very grassroots of a company to make it more productive, authentic and efficient.
 This brings us to a question: what are the grassroots of an organization?
 An organization is the collective conscience of all its workers and a change in this conscience can only be brought about if you can bring about a change in the mindset of all these constituents.

 “Culture does not change because we desire to change it.
 Culture changes when the organization is transformed; the culture reflects the realities of people working together every day.”